MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxSearch.md

 In on-premises Exchange, this example adds all public folders to the existing mailbox search named Legal-ProjectX.

-Note:

-If we wanted to place the results of this search on In-Place Hold, the AllSourceMailboxes parameter must be set to $false.
+**Note**: If we wanted to place the results of this search on In-Place Hold, the AllSourceMailboxes parameter must be set to $false.
 We could still include specific mailboxes in the search by using the SourceMailboxes parameter.

 ## PARAMETERS